flowistic-ai/todo/README.md

 - Set and track the status of tasks with full history.
 - Update status via CLI (`todo update status <task_id> <status>`).
 - **Repeatable Tasks:** You can make tasks repeat automatically by specifying a repeat rule in natural language (e.g., "every day", "every week").
 When a repeatable task is completed, it is automatically reopened with a new due date based on the rule.
+- **Checklists:** Create and manage simple checklists directly from the CLI.
+Checklists are stored in your `todo.yaml` and can be used for quick, non-project-specific lists (see below).

 ### Time Tracking
 - Built-in Pomodoro-style timer (default: 25 minutes)